Asqatasun/Asqatasun/Create-a-rule-:-Getting-started.md

 }
 ```
+## Nomenclature based Check rule
+Tanaguru uses the concept of nomenclature to create dynamic lists that then can be used as white lists or black lists.

+Let's consider the check of the doctype validity.
+To avoid to hard-code in the rule implementation the exhaustive list of allowed doctype declarations, a nomenclature can be used to handle them.
+The addition of a new one (HTML6 ?) consists in inserting a new entry in database, without modifying a line of the code.
+You can have a look at the DoctypeValidityChecker implementation for more details.

+Another example could be the verification of

 ##More About Selection
 You need to perform more complex selection?
 The `SimpleElementSelector` is based on [Jsoup](http://jsoup.org) and its powerfull CSS (or jquery) like selector syntax to find matching elements.
 Have a look to the [Jsoup selector-syntax description page](http://jsoup.org/cookbook/extracting-data/selector-syntax) to know more about what you can do.